ananis25/funsql-python/README.md

 This implementation closely follows the original Julia library [FunSQL.jl](https://github.com/MechanicalRabbit/FunSQL.jl/).
 Thanks to the original authors, Clark Evans and Kyrylo Simonov, who have been refining the idea for some time; you should check their previous work [here](https://querycombinators.org/).

-The original project does a very good job of motivating the library, there is little point repeating it.
-The python port retains a similar API, so after reading the original docs, you are good to go.
+The original project does a very good job of motivating the library.
+The python port retains a similar API, so there is little point repeating it.
 1. [Why FunSQL?](https://mechanicalrabbit.github.io/FunSQL.jl/stable/guide/#Why-FunSQL?)
 2. A [presentation](https://www.youtube.com/watch?v=rGWwmuvRUYk) from JuliaCon

 Below are some notes about how to use the python library, and my understanding of how FunSQL works.